-As disclosed in Note 22 of the attached financial statements, in 2021 the Group has obtained new loan contracts of Euro 290 million.
+Group had loan liabilities amounting to Euro 878 million, of which amount Euro 113,4 million statements, in 2021 the Group has obtained new loan contracts of Euro 290 million.

-For the evaluation of refinancing and the available future cash flows of the Group, management applied assumptions and estimates.
+The contracts of the long-term syndicated loans contain financial covenants and other terms, estimates.
 The risk of non-compliance to the terms of the loan agreements was considered a significant audit risk.
 For these reasons, we consider this area to be a key audit matter.